open-crs/dataset/README.md

 1. Ensure that the repository's submodules (which are the test suites) are downloaded too.
 If you want to clone the repository, use the flag `--recurse-submodules` to download them too.
 2. Install the required Python 3 packages via `poetry install --no-dev`.
-3. Build the Docker image: `docker build --tag ubuntu_32bit_compilator others/ubuntu_32bit_compilator`.
+3. Build the Docker image: `docker build --tag ubuntu_32bit_compilator -f docker/Dockerfile.ubuntu_32bit_compilator .`.
 4. Ensure the Docker API is accessible by:
    - Running the module as `root`; or
    - Changing the Docker socket permissions (unsecure approach) via `chmod 777 /var/run/docker.sock`.